The SwordQuest: AirWorld wiki last edited by Hailinel on 01/04/14 11:34AM

 Similar to the previous games in the series, players of the game had to solve puzzles that involved picking up and dropping items found in the game in different rooms that would then result in clues.
 The structure of this game in the series was to be based on the Chinese I Ching.
 The clues could then be looked up in the game's comic book game manual.
 If all clues in Swordquest: AirWorld were found the player could mail their answers into Atari to be entered into a contest for a valuable prize.

-.
+The prize for this last game in the Swordquest was a Philosopher's Stone.
 The Stone was made of white jade and came in 18k gold container encrusted with gems and worth approximately $25,000.